 Gary: Well I mean, I think it’s the same reason so many people are, which is they just worry too much about what other people think, or they might not be doing the right thing, right?
 The reason I’m so comfortable being out there is that I know that my intentions are pure.
 I might not be your style, but I’m not in it for the wrong reason.
 I think a lot of brands and businesses know they’re doing things that aren’t exactly perfect, and that hurts them, and they don’t really want it out there, and thus it keeps them away.
 Or they’re insecure.
 A lot of people are insecure or really crippled by people that are negative to them, or can’t deal with those things.
-It’s human traits that keeps people out of it, you know?
+It’s human traits that keep people out of it, you know?

 Brooke: It seems like you’ve got to be kind of fearless and pretty courageous to be different.

 Gary: Or I’ll tell you another thing: I wouldn’t necessarily say I’m fearless, I’m just respectful of what other people think.
-I wouldn’t call what I do predicated on being fearless.
-I call what I do being predicated on the fact that if somebody thinks I’m not good, or too out there or full of crap or hot air, I actually respect them; I’m like, okay, that means that I need to do a better job communicating.
+I wouldn’t call what I do predicate on being fearless.
+I call what I do is predicated on the fact that if somebody thinks I’m not good, or too out there or full of crap or hot air, I actually respect them; I’m like, okay, that means that I need to do a better job communicating.
 And I think that a lot of people don’t respect their detractors, and I think that hurts them.

 Brooke: You’ve got to listen to the criticism, right?

 Gary: Yeah, listen; if you want the praise, you’ve got to respect... on some level, the criticism has been far more valuable to me.
 It gives me another perspective.
-I feel very fortunate that I get thousands of pros for every one con.
+I feel very fortunate that I get thousands of pros for everyone con.
 I mean, how can you not take those odds?

 Brooke: Good point.

-Gary: I see people all the time, put it out there, put it out there, they get one negative criticism, and they just cripple.
+Gary: I see people all the time, put it out there, put it out there, get one negative criticism, and they just cripple.
 I’m like, I get it.
 I’m completely affected by my negative comments.
 But you just have to understand, that’s just the way it is.

 6. Brooke: Going off of the thought about being different, taking risks, doing what you have to do to connect with people... we’ve always seen you using raw, emotional tactics to connect with people.
 You’re definitely an interrupter, Gary.
 You interrupt the norm.
 A lot of companies are not willing to do that, whether they’re afraid of the criticism or they’re afraid of doing something that hasn’t been done in their field.
-Thinking about interruption as a tactic - you know, sometimes it doesn't work.
+Thinking about an interruption as a tactic - you know, sometimes it doesn't work.
 Take up pop-up ads on smartphones as an example.
 Most people are pretty turned off by those.
 What advice can you give someone or a business on how to effectively interrupt and effectively change the game?

 Gary: I would say two things: one, I don’t think pop-up ads on mobile devices are interrupting at all, meaning that I don’t think that was a failed interruption.
 I actually think that was a lack of innovation.
 I think that was people taking what worked on the web and just applying it on the phone.
-I actually thought that took no creativity or interruption.
+I actually thought that it took no creativity or interruption.
 So I just really want to make that point because I want you to see what I’m about to say next.
 I don’t really view myself as an interrupter.
 I just feel like I’m just willing to do what’s working at that moment, and most people aren’t.
 I think that’s a really important distinction.
-I wanted to storytell on Twitter in 2006, 2007, 2008 because it was right - there was something actually happening there.
-So I don’t do much for the sake of the interruption value, or the shock value, or the rubber neck value, or the “oh, this is how you break through the noise” value.
+I wanted to tell stories on Twitter in 2006, 2007, 2008 because it was right - there was something actually happening there.
+So I don’t do much for the sake of the interruption value, or the shock value, or the rubberneck value, or the “oh, this is how you break through the noise” value.
 I’m stunned how much credit I get for just doing what’s right at the moment.
-You know what I mean?
+Do you know what I mean?
 Like to me, I was doing banner ads in ‘95, ‘96, email marketing in ‘97, and search in ‘98.
 In that essence, that would be considered interrupting because it was just early, right?
 But it wasn’t interrupting; it was doing what was gonna eventually become even bigger and more important.
 I love having the advantage of knowing what something’s going to do in the future by actually doing it.
 People have opinions about Vine, Snapchat, and Tumblr, and they’ve never used it.

 Brooke: Do you think this ability to be one step ahead, or right in the right moment for doing the new stuff, do you think that this is in your DNA?

 Gary: Yes, I do.
 Which is why it’s so easy not to get caught up in my press clippings.
 I got lucky that I intuitively feel things that customers are going to do.
 And so, what?
 That’s just like somebody who’s good at basketball or can sing.
 Yes, I think that’s what I have.
 That’s why I always go all in, because I’m now 37 years old.
 I mean, I one day showed up at a baseball show and sold all of my baseball cards at 50 cents to the dollar because I decided I didn’t like the way the room was acting, and the way that people were feeling.
 It felt like I was at the end of it.
 I sold them all, and all my friends thought I was crazy.
 The whole market collapsed six months later.
-That wasn’t being taught in to me - that was just me respecting the fact that I pay attention to people.
+That wasn’t being taught into me - that was just me respecting the fact that I pay attention to people.
 It just felt like the enthusiasm was gone, and it was obvious to me.

 1. Brooke: You’ve got good instinct.
 And hard work - you have a hard work ethic.
 Transitioning into more personal questions per se, you were born in Belarus and your family immigrated here.
 You come from a hard-working family.
 You’re a guy who knows you have to work hard if you want to get somewhere.
 At the same time, you think about how much work that is.
 It’s tiring to be a game-changer.
 Do you have advice on how to keep that energy and forward motion to keep doing hard work, changing the game, keep doing a great job at what you do?

 Gary: I think it’s predicated on doing what you want to do at all times.
 If you want to take a break, good.
 If you want to check out for a month, good.
 It’s about self-awareness.
-If there’s a way to create self-awareness,that would be the answer.
+If there’s a way to create self-awareness, that would be the answer.
 Because the reason that I’m always good is that I’m doing what I want to do.
 That puts you in a happy mood.
 I’m taking a lot of days off in August.
 I think I just need it.
 I’ve really been going hard.
 My kids are growing up; I want to spend time with them.
 It’s super anti my hustler brand, but I don’t care.
 It’s what I want to do.
 If you continue to put yourself in that position, you have a better chance of not burning out.